 - Look into a senior driving refresher course, which will not only provide useful information specific to senior drivers, but often also provides a lower rate on auto insurance when completed.

-Keep in mind as well that there’s always an additional solution to protect independence and freedom: partnering with At-Home Care Company, providers of trusted elder care services in Des Moines, IA, for safe, reliable, transportation services.
+Keep in mind as well that there’s always an additional solution to protect independence and freedom: partnering with At-Home Care Company, providers of trusted home care assistance in Des Moines, IA and surrounding areas, for safe, reliable, transportation services.
 Our professional caregivers are available in accordance with each senior’s desired destinations and routines, whether that involves religious services each weekend, Monday afternoon hair appointments, Saturday lunch dates with friends, or even an extended trip.